hebacks/smart-visit-counter/README.md

 # Smart Page Visit Counter

-The purpose of this tiny web application is to display the list of most visited pages based on the log file fed into the form.
+The purpose of this tiny web application is to display the list of most visited pages based on the log file fed into the form.<br />
+Clone the app, install deps and run it locally to see it in action.

 ## Tech stack & Tools